fcelda/nsec5-draft/nsec5.md

   proof is known, anyone can compute its corresponding NSEC5 hash.

 NSEC5 algorithm:
-: A triple of VRF algorithms that compute an NSEC5 proof, verify an NSEC5 proof, and process an NSEC5 proof to obtain its NSEC5 hash.
+: A triple of VRF algorithms that
+    compute an NSEC5 proof (VRF_prove),
+    verify an NSEC5 proof (VRF_verify),
+    and process an NSEC5 proof to obtain its NSEC5 hash (VRF_proof2hash).

 # Backward Compatibility